franciscopeedro/franciscopeedro/README.md

 ###

-<p align="left">👨‍💻 Data scientist, React.JS and NEXT.JS 14<br>📖 I'm currently learning Python e data science, React.JS and Next.JS, Node.JS<br>🎲 Study NEXT.JS and Project Architecture <br>🎯 Work with NEXT.JS and React</p>
+<p align="left">👨‍💻 Website development with PHP, web applications with React and JavaScript, solutions in C++, and mobile development with React Native<br>📖 Currently studying Golang for back-end development<br>🎲 Interested in project architecture and scalable solutions<br>🎯 Passionate about technology and innovation</p>

 ###